dssg/jakarta_smart_city_traffic_safety_public/README.md

 #### Configuration Files

-Many system specificcation such as model parameters and file paths are contained in `YAML` configuration files found in `project_root/config`.
-During setup, our system reads all files with `.yml` or `.yaml` extensions in that directory and combines them into a single configuration object.
-This allows flexibility in organization config files.
+Many system specifications such as model parameters and file paths are contained in `YAML` configuration files found in `project_root/config`.
+During setup, our system reads all the files with `.yml` or `.yaml` extensions in that directory and combines them into a single configuration object.
+This allows flexibility in organizing config files.

 We recommend using four separate config files:
 * `config.yml` contains general configuration options.